himanshujoshitech/Netflix_SQL_Project/README.md

 WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years';
 ```

-✅ Insight: Retrieve content that was added to Netflix in the last 5 years.
+✅ **Insight**: Retrieve content that was added to Netflix in the last 5 years.

 ### 7️⃣ Movies / TV Shows by Director 'Rajiv Chilaka'
 ```sql